The Village Voice: Acquisition by New Times Media

 After The Village Voice was acquired by New Times Media in 2005, the publication's key personnel changed.
 The Voice was then managed by two journalists from Phoenix, Arizona.

-In April 2006, the Voice dismissed music editor Chuck Eddy.
+In April 2006, The Voice dismissed music editor Chuck Eddy.
 Four months later, the newspaper sacked longtime music critic Robert Christgau.
 In January 2007, the newspaper fired sex columnist and erotica author Rachel Kramer Bussel; long-term creative director Ted Keller, art director Minh Oung, fashion columnist Lynn Yaeger and Deputy Art Director LD Beghtol were laid off or fired soon afterward.
 Editor in chief Donald Forst resigned in December 2005.
 Doug Simmons, his replacement, was sacked in March 2006 after it was discovered that a reporter had fabricated portions of an article.
 Simmons' successor, Erik Wemple, resigned after two weeks.
 His replacement, David Blum, was fired in March 2007.
 Tony Ortega then held the position of editor in chief from 2007 to 2012.

-The sacking of Nat Hentoff, who worked for the paper from 1958 to 2008, led to further criticism of the management by some of its current writers, Hentoff himself, and by the Voice's ideological rival paper National Review, which referred to Hentoff as a "treasure".
+The sacking of Nat Hentoff, who worked for the paper from 1958 to 2008, led to further criticism of the management by some of its current writers, Hentoff himself, and by The Voice's ideological rival paper National Review, which referred to Hentoff as a "treasure".
 At the end of 2011, Wayne Barrett, who had written for the paper since 1973, was laid off.
 Fellow muckraking investigative reporter Tom Robbins then resigned in solidarity.

 Voice Media Group

-Village Voice Media executives Scott Tobias, Christine Brennan and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders in September 2012, and formed the Denver-based Voice Media Group.
+Following a scandal concerning The Village Voice's editorial attack on a Backpage sex trafficking exposé, Village Voice Media executives Scott Tobias, Christine Brennan and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders in September 2012, and formed the Denver-based Voice Media Group.

 In May 2013, The Village Voice editor Will Bourne and deputy editor Jessica Lustig told The New York Times that they were quitting the paper rather than executing further staff layoffs.
 Both had been recent appointments.
-By then, the Voice had employed five editors since 2005.
-Following Bourne's and Lustig's departure, Village Media Group management fired three of the Voice's longest-serving contributors: gossip and nightlife columnist Michael Musto, restaurant critic Robert Sietsema, and theater critic Michael Feingold, all of whom had been writing for the paper for decades.
+By then, The Voice had employed five editors since 2005.
+Following Bourne's and Lustig's departure, Village Media Group management fired three of The Voice's longest-serving contributors: gossip and nightlife columnist Michael Musto, restaurant critic Robert Sietsema, and theater critic Michael Feingold, all of whom had been writing for the paper for decades.
 Feingold was rehired as a writer for The Village Voice in January 2016.
 Michael Musto was also rehired in 2016 and wrote cover stories regarding subjects like Oscar scandals and Madonna's body of work.
 Musto returned again to write features in 2021 under new publisher Brian Calle.

 In July 2013, Voice Media Group executives named Tom Finkel as editor.